 Birds frequently eat feathers and other coarse materials.
-Hard grit in the gizzard aids in grinding these materials so that they can be digested and eliminated from the body.
-Grit is available in chick and hen size.
-Continuous feeding is not necessary, but grit should be available free-choice for 2 or 3 days per month.
+Hard grit in the gizzard aids in grinding these materials so they can be digested and eliminated from the body.
+Grit is available in chick and hen sizes.
+Continuous feeding is not necessary, but grit should be available free choice for 2 or 3 days per month.

 Feeding Birds for Meat Production

 Meat production birds also have special dietary needs.
-Due to their ability to rapidly gain weight, they should be fed high-protein diets.
+Because of their ability to rapidly gain weight, they should be fed high-protein diets.

 Do not feed scratch grains to broilers; it makes them fat too soon.
-The finisher diet is designed to add the desired amount of fat to the broiler’s body.
+The finisher diet is designed to add the desired fat to the broiler’s body.
 The finisher diet (final 10 days before slaughter) gives birds a slight finish of fat, hence the lower protein and high-energy-content diet.
 In addition, no coccidiostat is added to the finisher diet.
-The withdrawal time for removing the coccidiostat from the feed must be followed, or residues will appear in the final meat product.
-Do not feed the finisher diet or supplemented scratch grains for more than 2 weeks, or an overly fat bird will result.
+The withdrawal time for removing the coccidiostat from the feed must be followed or residues will appear in the final meat product.
+Do not feed the finisher diet or supplement scratch grains for more than 2 weeks; the result will be an overly fat bird.

 When raising roasters, you should follow a different feeding schedule.
 Roasters are raised for approximately 12 weeks, although some are kept for 5 months.

 Beginning at 12 weeks, feed the broiler grower diet until your birds almost reach the desired weight.
-At that time, always feed a coccidiostat-free finisher diet or supplemented scratch grains for 7 to 10 days before slaughter.
+At that time, always feed a nonmedicated finisher diet or supplement scratch grains for 7 to 10 days before slaughter.
 The exact timetable for feeding roasters depends on the date you choose for processing.